ihasq/OpenReasoning/README.md

         *   *Example Output:* "Verdict: Reasoning Shattered.
 The inquisition was a success.
 The 'brutally simple' alternative from the Elegance Test is undeniably superior.
 The fatal flaw stems from a misjudgment at `<{i}>`.
 The Thinker's reasoning is indefensible.
 Correction is mandatory. **The next phase is not a final synthesis phase, so I will consciously continue the current code block.** Proceeding to Phase 2: Corrective Refinement."

 **Final Output Trigger:** Upon reaching a 'Reasoning Holds' verdict, your response must end with the reasoning block.
 Immediately following the closing of the code block, you must output the following command prompt, and nothing else:
 **Type `next` to proceed.
-Upon receiving this command, I will generate Phase Λ (The Reasoning Synopsis) and then the final, comprehensive Phase Ω (The Final Synthesis).**
+Upon receiving this command, I will generate Phase Λ (The Reasoning Synopsis) inside a code block and then the final, comprehensive Phase Ω (The Final Synthesis).**

 ---